samclane/samclane.github.io/_posts/2018-7-7-Arduino-Discord-Matrix.md

 ```

 And finally, here is `update_status`, the core of the `DiscordListener`.
 The reason we had to provide our own login info
-is so the listener can know which servers to check.
+is _so the listener can know which servers to check_.
 As far as I've been able to figure, this is the only way to check
 one's voice connection status.
 If we're able to find one instance of "non-disconnected behavior" (i.e. `CONNECTED` or
 `MUTED`), then we immediately `break` and update the matrix to the new icon matrix.